conduktor/conduktor-docs/docs/platform/gateway/features/features.md

 # Conduktor Proxy Features

-Conduktor Proxy enables a set of features above and beyond what is available from the underlying Kafka cluster it operates on.
+Enterprise Conduktor Proxy enables a set of features above and beyond what is available from the underlying Kafka cluster it operates on.

 ## Multi Tenancy